-11. Securitisations
+14. Securitisations

 MünchenerHyp uses the ratings-based approach per Art.
 257 SolvV (German Solvency Regulation) to evaluate securitisations.
-According to this approach, all risk items are assigned risk weightings analogous to a credit-worthiness evaluation by a rating agency or a reference item.
-MünchenerHyp's current securitisation items use claims from IRBA segments as their underlying securities and are thus included in the IRBA report.
+According to this approach, all risk items are assigned risk weightings analogous to a creditworthiness evaluation by a rating agency or a reference item.
+The remaining securitisation in MünchenerHyp's portfolio is included in the IRBA report.